zhangyao1627-zhang/INFO449-SwiftSimpleCalc/README.md

 > (Sometimes XCode can get confused about your code while you are writing it, and earlier versions of XCode always compiled in the background, leading to XCode to be constantly in a state of confusion and requiring XCode to be restarted to clear out the confusion.
 This gives you the choice.)

 ## Extra credit
 You can earn two extra credit points as part of this assignment.
 These are described here, but will require you to uncomment the blocks of code for each in order to run them.
-Again, the goal is to make each of the expressions

 #### Implement `calculate` to handle negative numbers
 What happens when somebody puts a "-" in front of one of those numbers?
 (This can easily turn into some edge-case nightmares, such as "2 - - 2" trying to figure out where those negative signs go; for our purposes, assume that there will never be a space between a negative sign and the number if it is going to be a negative number.)